 In many countries legislation requires financial institutions to explain why a certain credit was not granted.
-Applying non-linear, black box models decreases the comprehensibility of the credit scoring models.
-Even though methods exist that extract rules from black-box models [17], in a practical setting, credit scoring is still mainly based on simple classifiers such as logistic regression, DA and classification trees.
+Applying non-linear, black box models decreases the comprehensibility of credit scoring.
+Even though methods exist that extract rules from black-box models [18], in a practical setting, credit scoring is still mainly based on simple classifiers such as logistic regression, DA and classification trees.

 Most credit scoring research focuses on the modelling techniques and only to a lesser extent on the input data.
-Traditionally, credit scoring models include socio-demographic data 1, data on the applicant's financial situation, employment and education data, and behavioural data.
+Traditionally, credit scoring models include socio-demographic data, data on the applicant's financial situation, employment and education data, and behavioural data.
 Certain studies have included macroeconomic data to consider the market conditions at the time of application [2, 5].
-Behavioural data describes the client's behaviour with regard to other banking products.
-This can be credit card usage, transfer patterns on the transaction account or repayment behaviour on a different loan.
+Following the definition by Shmueli [28], big behavioral data captures human behavior through the actions and/or interactions of people.
+These form a record of a person's behavior captured as fine-grained features.
+In this setting, behavioural data can be the fine-grained credit card usage, transfer patterns on the transaction account or repayment behaviour on a different loan.
 Banks have behavioural data at their disposal if the applicant is an existing (credit) client.
 This data can be complemented with external data, e.g. from credit bureaus.
-2 A number of studies have included behavioural data in their credit scoring models.
-Norden and Weber [21] investigated the influence of credit line usage and the checking account balance on default risk of bank borrowers.
+A number of studies have included behavioural data in their credit scoring models.
+Norden and Weber [23] investigated the influence of credit line usage and the checking account balance on default risk of bank borrowers.
 They find that measures of account activity significantly enhance default predictions.
-Khandani et al. [14] analyse patterns in consumer expenditures, savings and debt payments to predict credit card delinquencies.
+Khandani et al. [15] analyse patterns in consumer expenditures, savings and debt payments to predict credit card delinquencies.
 Bellotti and Crook [3] use monthly account behavioural records to predict credit card defaults using dynamic models.
-However, all the above-mentioned studies transform the data to monthly aggregates, such as the transaction count per month, the monthly average account balance and the total inflow and outflow per month.
-In this paper we use behavioural data on checking account transactions in a fine-grained manner, using the individual payments.

-1In certain countries, legislation prohibits banks to discriminate based on certain socio-demographic information, such as age, gender, ethnic origin and religion.
+&lt;sup>2In certain countries, legislation prohibits banks to discriminate based on certain socio-demographic information, such as age, gender, ethnic origin and religion.
 In the US, this is directly regulated by the Equal Credit Opportunity Act.
 In the EU this is indirectly regulated by Article 13 of the EC Treaty and translated into national legislation.